AkhtyrskiyKirill/RMS-Calculation-STM32/README.md

 interface, etc.), you need to use the float RMS_Step(tRMSCalc * RMS_Var, float Instant) function which takes this
 value as it's second input.
 The first input of this function is a pointer to corresponding tRMSCalc var.
 The function outputs the RMS value of this signal.
 It needs several steps to reach steady state of RMS value.
+You can tune the algorithm coefficients (B0, B1, A1 and RMS_PREV_VAL) in RMS.h file.

 ## Example